Searching the literature for your research projects

-Evidence summaries and systematic reviews require thorough literature searches and good routines for documentation and reporting.
-The library offers support at several stages of the process.
+Many research projects, including evidence summaries, require thorough literature searches and good routines for documentation and reporting.
+The library offers support.

 The research question

-• Ensuring that no commenced or recently performed review articles exist on the same subject.
+• We ensure that no commenced or recently performed review articles exist on the same subject.

-• Reviewing the research question to make sure that it can be answered with research literature.
+• We review the research question to make sure that it can be answered with research literature.

 Literature search